peak-gf/bitonic-sort-visualization/README.md

 Run the project

 ```
-Plug-in your android-device (USB debugging enabled) and run the project.
+simply run python3 visualize.py
 ```
+you'll see a video file generated within the same.

 ## Built With